Tosyn Bucknor: Personal life

-Tosyn married her French boyfriend Aurélien Boyer 15 November 2015 at Landmark Events Centre, Oniru.
+Tosyn married her French boyfriend Aurélien Boyer on 15 November 2015 at Landmark Events Centre, Oniru.
 She publicly maintained close friendships with Lamide Akintobi Gbemi Olateru-Olagbegi and Lala Akindoju.

 Death

 Tosyn was found dead by her husband, Aurelien Boyer, when he arrived at home from work on 19 November 2018.
 Her sister, Funke Bucknor Obruthe said through her instagram account that Tosyn died due to sickle cell complications.
 She was born with sickle cell anaemia.

 Following her death, a poem she had written a few days before her death surfaced online, where she apparently predicted her death.